Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 Wingspan: 52.0-54.3 in

-The Rough-legged Hawk has a non-breeding population in all of Arizona, except for the southernmost regions of the state along the border where they are more rare.
-The best time to see one anywhere in the U.S. in the in the winter time since they migrate far north to the arctic regions of Alaska and northern Canada each year to breed.
-They can easily be identified by their feathered legs that go all the way down to their toes.
-The only other species of hawk with this trait is the Ferruginous Hawk who is further down this list of hawks in Arizona.
+The Rough-legged Hawk has a non-breeding population throughout all of Arizona, except for the southernmost regions of the state along the border where they are more rare.
+The best time to see one anywhere in the U.S. is the in the winter, since they migrate far north to the arctic regions of Alaska and northern Canada each year to breed.
+Look for them perched along the edge of open fields where they like to hunt for small mammals and birds.

 7. Common Black Hawk

-Wingspan: 50 in
+Wingspan: 46 to 50 inches

 8. Harris’s Hawk